Skip to main content

 Continuous Integration and Continuous Deployment (CI/CD) have evolved significantly.
 In 2026, pipelines are faster, more secure, and more automated than ever.
 From cloud-native builds to intelligent testing, modern CI/CD transforms how software gets delivered.

-This guide covers the CI/CD landscape in 2026, from major platforms to best practices.
-Whether you’re setting up your first pipeline or optimizing existing workflows, this guide provides practical insights.
+This guide covers the CI/CD landscape in 2026 — from major platforms and adoption data to best practices, security, AI integration, and cost optimization.
+Whether you are setting up your first pipeline or optimizing existing workflows, this guide provides practical insights grounded in real-world data and authoritative sources.

 Modern CI/CD Platforms